Culturcide: Another Miracle/Consider Museums 45

 The single was recorded at MRS Studio in Houston at the beginning of 1980, with Bobby Ginsburg doing the engineering on an 8-track board.
 Craine's earlier band, AK47, had recorded 'The Badge Means You Suck' there and Legionnaire's Disease had recorded their 'I'd Rather See You Dead' single in the studio, both using Ginsburg.
-Webb came equipped with lyrics for both songs while Craine had preworked the drum machine sounds and some synth sounds.
+Webb came equipped with lyrics for both songs while Craine had pre-worked the drum machine sounds and some synth sounds.
 Webb provided tape loops (the 'Don' and 'Adele' yells and screams denoted on the record sleeve) and Craine has said in previous interviews that he taped the climactic scene of the movie 'Attica' to provide the gunshots used at the end of 'Concentration Camps'.
 The tape loops were then 'treated' by running them through Craine's synth and the resulting output was duly recorded (Craine is alleged to have been a major Eno enthusiast).
 Webb and Craine enlisted guitarists Al Trazz (Plastic Idols) and Dan Workman To flesh out the initial sparse sound.
 While the Trazz parts were worked out and rehearsed in the studio, Workman's guitar tracks were improvised and done in one take in keeping with the band's initial Throbbing Gristle philosophy.
 Recording and mixing was done over two or three nights with no overdubbing or studio effects other than studio reverb supplied by Ginsburg.
 The cover illustration was done by Webb and the first pressing also included a self-addressed postcard showing the Houston Museum of Fine Art.
 Reviews were generally strong, including one that likened the band's sound to that of a 'stalking metronome'.
 Breaking their initial vow to never play live, Webb and Craine added Workman to the line-up and began to gig.
 After one such show, Bill Loner (Plastic Idols) declared the trio needed a bass player and he too was added to the band's ranks.

 Tacky Souvenirs of Pre-Revolutionary America

 In 1986 the band released their most famous work.
 Tacky Souvenirs of Pre-Revolutionary America comprised 14 tracks of the band's satirical lyrics overdubbed onto popular songs by the original artists.
 For example, the Beach Boys' "California Girls" was turned into "They Wish They All Could Be California Punks", a sideswipe at unoriginality in Punk Rock.
 There were also overdubs of tape loops and other sound effects.
 The lyric sheet carried the message "Home-taping is killing the record industry, so keep doing it."
 The backing tracks were used without permission and the band soon faced legal threats from some of the original copyright holders.

-The album was listed in the British New Musical Express yearlist for 1987.
+The album was listed in the British New Musical Express year list for 1987.